British Olympic Association: Members

-Note – IOC rules currently do not allow dependent territories to obtain recognition for National Olympic Committees (NOCs).
+IOC rules currently do not allow dependent territories to obtain recognition for National Olympic Committees (NOCs).
 Three British Overseas Territories have their own NOCs predating this rule and are therefore not connected with the BOA: Bermuda, the British Virgin Islands and the Cayman Islands.
 While the territories of British Antarctic Territory, British Indian Ocean Territory and South Georgia and the South Sandwich Islands are nominally represented by the BOA, these territories have no permanent population and do not send athletes.
+Akrotiri and Dhekelia, a pair of British military areas on the island of Cyprus, has a predominantly Cypriot population from day to day, and the British personnel there are all born elsewhere.
+As such, it also does not send athletes of its own to Team GB, nor competes at the Commonwealth Games.